 If you're already getting DLA when you reach 65, you can continue to get it as long as you still have care or mobility needs.

-Use our online benefits calculator to find out if you might be eligible for these benefits.
+Use our online benefits calculator to find out what benefits you may be eligible for.
 For more information download our free guides and factsheets:

 Set your location to see what Age UK offers in your local area.